HTTPArchive/almanac.httparchive.org/src/content/en/2021/ecommerce.md

 6 of the 10 platforms are SaaS (or have SaaS versions): Shopify, <a hreflang="en" href="https://www.wix.com/ecommerce/website">Wix eCommerce</a>, <a hreflang="en" href="https://www.squarespace.com/ecommerce-website">Squarespace Commerce</a>, <a hreflang="en" href="https://www.bigcommerce.com/">BigCommerce</a>, Shopware, and <a hreflang="pt" href="https://lojaintegrada.com.br/">Loja Integrada</a>.

-<p class="note">Note: There was <a hreflang="en" href="https://github.com/HTTPArchive/httparchive.org/issues/414">an issue</a> with the July 2021 HTTP Archive data which resulted in the number of <a hreflang="en" href="https://www.opencart.com/">OpenCart</a> sites being under-reported.
+<aside class="note">Note: There was <a hreflang="en" href="https://github.com/HTTPArchive/httparchive.org/issues/414">an issue</a> with the July 2021 HTTP Archive data which resulted in the number of <a hreflang="en" href="https://www.opencart.com/">OpenCart</a> sites being under-reported.
 It is worth acknowledging that in the September results 10,801 OpenCart sites were detected.
-If a similar number of OpenCart sites were to have been detected in July, it would put it in between BigCommerce and Shopware in terms of popularity.</p>
+If a similar number of OpenCart sites were to have been detected in July, it would put it in between BigCommerce and Shopware in terms of popularity.</aside>

 ### Top ecommerce platforms by website popularity